 I'm thrilled to announce that the trailer for the film I helped write and produce, Gameplay: The Story of the Videogame Revolution, is now out.
 The film covers the history of videogames and includes exclusive interviews with some of the industry's biggest names.
 Don't forget, Gameplay will have its world premiere screening at The Northwest Pinball & Arcade Show!, which takes place from June 6-8, 2014, at the Greater Tacoma Convention & Trade Center in Tacoma, Washington.
 More screenings and distribution details to follow.
 Let us know what you think of the trailer!

-The Northwest Pinball & Arcade Show! takes place from June 6-8, 2014, at the Greater Tacoma Convention & Trade Center in Tacoma, WA, and will feature the worldwide debut of our feature film documentary, Gameplay: The Story of the Videogame Revolution.
+The Northwest Pinball & Arcade Show! takes place from June 6-8, 2014, at the Greater Tacoma Convention & Trade Center in Tacoma, WA, and will feature a special advance screening of our feature film documentary, Gameplay: The Story of the Videogame Revolution.
 The film will be shown at the event one time only, Saturday, June 7, 8PM.
 It was an honor being a writer and producer on this film and I look forward to the public reaction to its first showing.
 More details of other events and final distribution will follow.
 In the mean-time, check out The Northwest Pinball & Arcade Show's press release for the showing of the film:

 "From Pong to Pac-Man and Super Mario to Lara Croft, Doom, Grand Theft Auto and beyond… announcing the brand new feature documentary about the history of video games entitled Gameplay: The Story of the Videogame Revolution.
-This film will have its world premiere at the Northwest Pinball and Arcade Show 2014, one showing only, on Saturday June 7 at 8pm.
+This film will have a special advance screening at the Northwest Pinball and Arcade Show 2014, one showing only, on Saturday June 7 at 8pm.